olewsaa/amateur-radio/README.md

 The G90 is installed at home with a random wire antenna extending from a window to an apple tree.
 Not great, but FT8 and winlink work.

+### DNR
+Programming the radios in a all Linux environment is slightly more tedious than using a Windows environmemt.
+A shortcut is Win10 virtual machine using VirtualBox (this works surpringly well BTW, including USB).
+However, it's better to use Linux tools.
+One option is Wine that allow some Windows programs to run under Linux, like the graphical «TYT Code Plug Editor» which is very user friendly tool.

+I have collected a set of tools that makes it possible to program the radio using an all Linux environment.

 ### NanoVNA software
 The directory NanoVNA contain Python script to plot Z and SWR from a .s1p file.
 The nanovna-saver if a nice piece of software, but the